Got a question? You’re probably not the first person to ask it!

 Do I need to be in really great shape, or have a lot of outdoor experience to attend?
 No!
 While many of our courses are physically as well as academically demanding, they are designed so that anyone in reasonable shape can complete them.
 Certainly if you are in excellent shape it will be easier, but anyone who exercises regularly should do fine.
 To prepare for the program we recommend that students exercise for one hour at least three times a week.
 We have found that students who do this are better able to focus on the academic requirements of the program.

 Where would I live during one of the semester or academic year programs?
 Students live with Thai host families at the start of the program.
-On semester programs students move into off-campus dorms after living with host families.
+Students move into off-campus dorms after living with host families.
 While in villages, we usually stay with host families there as well.
 Some of our course locations (such as islands) may involve camping.
-Generally accommodations are simple but adequate, and obviously vary a great deal between an urban host family and a tribal villager.
+Generally accommodations are simple but adequate, and obviously vary a great deal between an urban host family and a tribal home.
 Refer to each course page for more specific information on housing for that course.

-How much free time is there on the People, Ecology and Development semester program?
-The courses at ISDSI are intensive expeditions — but there is ample free time, especially during the Spring Semester.
+How much free time is there on the program?
+The courses at ISDSI are intensive expeditions.
 During the first 5 weeks while you are in home stays, free time is more limited, but you will have time after class, etc., while spending time with the family on most weekends.
 After that, you move into student apartments, where you will be free every day after class, as well as on the weekends before and after the Expedition Field Course.
 The expedition portion of the course is about 20 days long in the field, but once you are back you will have a three day weekend before the start of the next course.
 In the Spring Semester you also will have a full week off for the Thai Songkran holidays.
 Many students use this week to travel or just to enjoy Chiang Mai on their own.

 How hard is Thai to learn?
-I’m not good at languages.
 Thai can be initially challenging, since it is tonal and it uses a different alphabet.
 However, since our language teachers have taught for the US Peace Corps, they have designed a language program to help students develop language skills very quickly.
-Many students are able to carry on simple conversations after the first week of class, and most test at intermediate or intermediate high at the end of a semester.
+Many students are able to carry on simple conversations after the first week or two of class, and most test at intermediate or intermediate high at the end of a semester.
 We have had a number of students use Thai to meet their foreign language requirement for graduation.
 If you are interested in that option, please talk to the appropriate person at your college or university.

 I’m getting counseling at home, will I be able to find regular counseling in Chiang Mai?
 Not at this time.
 If you only need to check in once in awhile, we recommend that you set up a way to Skype or video conference with your regular therapist before you leave.
-If you need to be in touch with your counselor on a regular (weekly) basis, this program may not be a good choice for you, since we are often off the grid for 2-3 weeks at a time.
+If you need to be in touch with your counselor on a regular (weekly) basis, this program may not be a good choice for you, since we are often off the grid for three weeks at a time.
 We do have access to emergency mental health care, but if you have significant issues such as anxiety, depression or related issues, please talk with your counselor and/or a mental health professional about how you might be impacted by the inherent stress of living cross-culturally in a developing country, and if this program is a good choice for you or not.
+There are lots of great programs that might work for you — so we want to help ensure you are on the right one for you.

 I’ve read about your internship programs and work with NGOs.
 Can you place me with an internship or volunteer program at a Thai NGO?
-Unfortunately, at this time we are not able to place people with internships who have not already gone through one of our programs or are not attending an affiliated school.
+Unfortunately, at this time we are not able to place people with internships.

 Do I need health insurance?
 YES.
 Most likely you will have to pay up front for medical expenses in Thailand and then ask to be reimbursed from your health insurance company.